Home » About » Our Team

 Megan has always known that she wanted to work with animals and she has always been fascinated with animal behaviour and training.
 When she experienced her own dog having behavioural problems she realised that she wanted to pursue a career as an animal behaviourist, so that she could help others with their own animals’ behavioural difficulties.

-Victoria is one of our associate behaviourists, with a special interest in cats.
-She has a BSc (Hons) and an MSc (merit) in Clinical Animal Behaviour from the University of Lincoln.
+Victoria is one of our Clinical Animal Behaviourists for cats and dogs.
+Victoria has a BSc (Hons) and an MSc (merit) in Clinical Animal Behaviour from the University of Lincoln.
 Her published thesis investigated how handling affects bearded dragons’ behaviour.
-She is experienced in training dogs, cats and horses and worked as a veterinary nurse for several years before specialising in behaviour.
+Victoria is experienced in training dogs, cats and horses and worked as a veterinary nurse for several years before pursuing clinical behaviour practice.

 Otis Grace & Dom